How to Become a HAZMAT Truck Driver

 The number of HAZMAT trucking jobs is expected to increase over the next decade as nuclear facilities close and the Environmental Protection Agency works to remove hazardous waste.
 According to the Bureau of Labor Statistics, the career is expected to grow at a faster-than-average rate of 8%.

-Typical truck drivers generally make $45,260 per year or $21.76 per hour, while a HAZMAT truck driver's salary is usually more, with a yearly average of $57,530.
+Typical truck drivers generally make $45,260 per year or $21.76 per hour, while a HAZMAT truck driver’s salary is usually higher at a yearly average of $57,530.

 Having a HAZMAT endorsement may open up you up to more job opportunities and higher earning potential.
 The following list of HAZMAT-related jobs and their salaries gives you an idea of possible career options: